-Line 24f-Credit For Tax Paid on Undistributed Capital Gains
+Line 24g-Credit For Tax Paid on Undistributed Capital Gains

-Attach Copy B of Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains.
+Attach Copy B of Form 2439.
+Notice to Shareholder of Undistributed Long-Term Capital Gains.

-Line 24g-Credit for Federal Tax on Fuels
+Line 24h-Credit for Federal Tax on Fuels

 Enter any credit for federal excise taxes paid on fuels that are ultimately used for nontaxable purposes (for example, an off-highway business use).
 Attach Form 4136, Credit for Federal Tax Paid on Fuels.
 See Pub.
-378, Fuel Tax Credits and Refunds, for more information.
+510, Excise Taxes for 2006, for more information.